vmware-tanzu/tanzu-dev-portal/content/guides/spring/request-response-logging.md

 `logback.access.enabled=false`
 ## Keep Learning

-You can find out more by reading the [Spring Boot documentation on logging](https://docs.spring.io/spring-boot/docs/2.1.8.RELEASE/reference/html/boot-features-logging.html) or the full [Logback manual](http://logback.qos.ch/manual/index.html).
+You can find out more by reading the [Spring Boot documentation on logging](https://docs.spring.io/spring-boot/docs/2.1.8.RELEASE/reference/html/boot-features-logging.html) or the full [logback manual](http://logback.qos.ch/manual/index.html).

 Logging has three elements: collection, indexing, and visualization.
 This guide explains the first element, collection.
 For indexing and visualization, there’s a wide ecosystem of open-source technologies that can be used.
 For example, the “EFK stack” (Elasticsearch, Fluentd, and Kibana) is popular for solving this problem.